florianrougier/Attendance_monitoring/README.md

 - Java code (Android Studio) for the application
 - Web (HTML, CSS, JS) for the website

-## Give Explanation here of what we want for each part of the project (website, application, Raspberry PI)
+Give Explanation here of what we want for each part of the project (website, application, Raspberry PI):

 ### Website